Schutzstaffel: Himmler appointed

 With Hitler's approval, Himmler assumed the position of Reichsführer-SS in January 1929.
 There are differing accounts of the reason for Heiden's dismissal from his position as head of the SS.
-The party announced that it was for "family reasons."
+The party announced that it was for "family reasons".
 Under Himmler, the SS expanded and gained a larger foothold.
-He considered the SS an elite, ideologically driven National Socialist organization, a "conflation of Teutonic knights, the Jesuits, and Japanese Samurai".
-His ultimate aim was to turn the SS into the most powerful organization in Germany and the most influential branch of the party.
+He considered the SS an elite, ideologically driven National Socialist organisation, a "conflation of Teutonic knights, the Jesuits, and Japanese Samurai".
+His ultimate aim was to turn the SS into the most powerful organisation in Germany and the most influential branch of the party.
 He expanded the SS to 3,000 members in his first year as its leader.